Astrophotography

 Equipment

-Imaging location: I image in
+location: I

 northern RI, about 10 miles northwest of Providence, and about 50 miles